joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/assignments/assignment_2_command_line.md

 ## Objectives
 You will be using command lines to create, move and rename files and directories.

-If you have never use a Terminal before, consider following the indications in [assignment_2_command_line_sample.md](assignment_2_command_line_sample.md).
-This will show you the command lines you need to type to create directory, move them, copy files and delete them.
+If you have never used a Terminal before, follow the guided steps in [assignment_2_command_line_sample.md](assignment_2_command_line_sample.md).
+This will show you the commands you need to type to create directory, move them, copy files and delete them.

 If you are somewhat familiar with a Terminal, figure out the right command lines to achieve the action items described below.
 The command lines, in the order you typed them, should be placed in the YOUR ANSWER placeholder.